dasgoutam/movie-list-app/README.md

 |   +-- app.module
 ```
 ## Additional Libraries Used
-Angular Flex Layout - creating responsive grids
+1. Angular Flex Layout - creating responsive grids
-Star Rating Module - Displaying rating system on cards
+2. Star Rating Module - Displaying rating system on cards

 ## Usage Instructions
-The app contains 2 parts
-A home landing page where it displays a list of movies, and
-Description page for each movie
+The app contains 2 parts, A home landing page where it displays a list of movies, and a Description page for each movie

 1. The landing page has 2 areas - a movie list area and a watched movies are
 2. Movies can be dragged and dropped into the watched movies area and vice-versa